Birth Small Talk

 It might be tempting to look at these two items of research, each confirming important aspects of the other, and decide that maternity professionals are the problem.
 You might argue that maternity professionals should set aside their personal anxieties, and always provide woman-centred care no matter how tough the going gets.
 I don’t see that a lack of backbone in maternity professionals as the problem, nor telling them to pull up their socks as the solution here.
 There is another way to interpret the findings from both these research teams, and that relates to the role that guidelines play in healthcare systems.

-Institutional Ethnography (the approach I used in my doctoral research) shows us that when groups of people do similar things, particularly in different settings and at different times, you can understand how this happens by looking for texts that structure what people are doing.
-By studying how the texts are used and looking at the values, beliefs, and assumptions embedded in the text you can begin to make sense of what happens on the “ground floor” (Smith, 2004).
-And this understanding can sometimes help to make sense of all the “ground floors” where the same sorts of things are happening.
+Institutional Ethnography (the approach I used in my doctoral research) shows us that when groups of people do similar things, particularly in different settings and at different times, you can understand how this happens by looking for “texts” that shape what people are doing.
+By studying how the texts are used and looking at the values, beliefs, and assumptions embedded in the text you can begin to make sense of what is happening (Smith, 2004).

 You won’t find me arguing for the wholescale abandonment of guidelines.
 I started practice when guidelines were a new-ish idea, and they really did make life easier and care better.
-You also won’t find me arguing that there is no such thing as bad practice and no need for systems of governance to detect and manage these.
-There clearly is – a quick read of the Ockendon review or a similar investigation makes this clear.
+You also won’t find me arguing that there is no such thing as bad practice and no need for systems to detect and manage these.
 The problem with guidelines is not that they exist nor that they play a role in structuring good practice.
 The problem is when guidelines over-reach their purpose.

-In their ideal form, guidelines would collate and analyse all forms of authoritative knowledge on an issue and provide easy to understand interpretations of this evidence.
-Guidelines should set out the responsibilities of healthcare organisations to provide sufficient staff and adequate resources to provide care, in a way that makes the organisation (rather than individual staff members) accountable for poor outcomes.
-Guidelines should provide a shared language so that professionals can communicate effectively with one another (is what you call a variable deceleration the same as what I call it?).
+In their ideal form, guidelines would collate and analyse all forms of expert knowledge on an issue and provide easy to understand interpretations of this evidence.
+Guidelines should set out the responsibilities of healthcare organisations to provide sufficient staff and adequate resources to provide care, in a way that makes the organisation (rather than individual staff members) accountable for outcomes.
+Guidelines should provide a shared language so that professionals can communicate effectively with one another (is what you call a variable deceleration the same as what someone else calls it?).
 Guidelines should include standard protocols (what paper speed should be used on the CTG printout?).
 Guidelines should set expectations about what healthcare professionals are doing when they are providing professional care (keeping records, maintaining confidentiality, being respectful and honest).

 What guidelines should never do is to dictate decisions that healthcare users must make in relation to their care.
 That is overreach.
-Healthcare users are not employed by nor accountable to healthcare systems and therefore guidelines should not assume they have the authority to control healthcare users decisions.
-In our recently published research (Small, et al., 2022) we encountered two documents (one a “guideline”, the other a “procedure”) that did precisely this.
+Healthcare users are not employed by nor accountable to healthcare systems and therefore guideline writers should not assume they have the authority to control healthcare users decisions.
+In my research (Small, et al., 2022) I encountered two documents that did precisely this.
 They said:

-• “electronic fetal surveillance is commenced as per the recommendation”, and later that “medical and midwifery staff are responsible for decision-making regarding identification of women and babies who require Electronic Fetal Monitoring” (the procedure).
+• “medical and midwifery staff are responsible for decision-making regarding identification of women and babies who require Electronic Fetal Monitoring”

 While at first glance these statements appear to be about what is expected of the maternity professional, they are both based on the assumption that women do not get to decide on the type of fetal heart rate monitoring they will use.
-Midwives and doctors were the ones that had to make sure that CTG monitoring was used and asking women what they wanted to do would have risked not meeting this goal.
+Midwives and doctors were the ones that had to make sure that CTG monitoring was used and asking women what they wanted to do would have risked them not doing as the guideline said.
 This type of guideline recommendation sets up the problem that Ford and colleagues described, where the midwife was seen as the accountable party when a woman made a decision that was at odds with the guideline.

 I’ll even go so far as to suggest that if we had good guidelines (feminist, woman-centred, evidence-based ones) then there would no longer be such a thing as “care outside the guidelines”.
 This concept exists only because of the belief that it is the role of a guideline to direct healthcare users to one (or rarely more than one) correct choice.
 If guidelines said here is the evidence of the advantages and disadvantages each of the available courses of actions, and this is what health professionals should do when people chose any one of these options, no choice would be on the outside.
 All choices would be inside the guideline.
 Imagine what that would be like….